How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Materials and Methods

 Unfortunately, we could not find any reliable material that lists existing feature toggles frameworks.
 Thus, we opted to perform an extensive search of feature toggles frameworks on the Internet.
 Initially, we searched for frameworks on reference websites about feature toggles (\url{http://enterprisedevops.org} and \url{http://featureflags.io}) and also on DevOps books \cite{httermann_devops_2012_16}.
 Besides, we mined repositories citing “feature toggle framework” (or feature flags, feature switches) in their description.
 We could select feature toggle frameworks for six different programming languages.

-Next, we identified, for each framework, keywords or code snippets that indicate whether a project adopts the framework.
+Next, for each framework, we read their documentation and examples to identify keywords or code snippets that indicate whether a project adopts the framework.
 Most of the identified code snippets are class imports.
 Table~\ref{tbl:tbl2} shows the feature toggle frameworks identified by our study, grouped by their respective programming language.
-We also show in this table, the keyword used to indicate whether a project has instantiated the framework.
+We also show in this table, the keyword used to identify whether a project has instantiated the framework.